henryhoenig/capstone_3/README.md

 &nbsp;
-### Getting even more selective offers a clearer view of some of the connections among hashtags
+#### Getting even more selective offers a clearer view of some of the connections among hashtags.
+The thicker the lines, the stronger the connection.

 ![hash65_screen2](https://user-images.githubusercontent.com/29707241/119090099-c981df80-b9d0-11eb-8143-1fd7d973928a.png)